-The methodology used for schools for which an accountability determination cannot be made (e.g., P-2 schools or schools where the statewide assessment is not available) will apply the assigned ranking of the feeder school (e.g., the school that the student will move into when they get to Grade 3 for P-2 schools).
+The methodology used for schools for which an accountability determination cannot be made (e.g., P-2 schools) will be to apply the assigned ranking of the next grade in the feeder school (Grade 3 for P-2 schools).
 This will primarily apply to P-2 schools in Montana.

-- vi.
-Identification of Schools (ESEA section1111(c)(4)(D)) - d.
+vi.
+Identification of Schools (ESEA section 1111(c)(4)(D))

+a.
 Comprehensive Support and Improvement Schools.
 Describe the State's methodology for identifying not less than the lowest-performing five percent of all schools receiving Title I, Part A funds in the State for comprehensive support and improvement, including the year in which the State will first identify such schools.

-The OPI will use the accountability indicators described previously in Section A.4 to determine a ranking for schools in order to identify the lowest performing 5 percent of Title I schools, for comprehensive support and improvement.
-Beginning with school year 2018-2019, this will include elementary, middle, and high schools.
+The OPI will use the accountability indicators described previously in section A.4 to determine a ranking for schools in order to identify the lowest performing five percent of Title I schools, including elementary, middle, and high schools, beginning with school year 2018-2019.

-e.
+b.
 Comprehensive Support and Improvement Schools.
 Describe the State's methodology for identifying all public high schools in the State failing to graduate one third or more of their students for comprehensive support and improvement, including the year in which the State will first identify such schools.

-The OPI will identify all public high schools with a graduation rate below 67 percent for comprehensive support and improvement, beginning with the 2018-2019 school year.
-Schools will be notified in the spring of 2018 using data from the 2016-2017 school year.
+The OPI will identify all public high schools with a graduation rate below 67 percent for comprehensive support and improvement beginning with the 2018-2019 school year.

-f.
+c.
 Comprehensive Support and Improvement Schools.
-Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section

-1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State- determined number of years, including the year in which the State will first identify such schools.
+Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a Statedetermined number of years, including the year in which the State will first identify such schools.

-The OPI will identify such schools for comprehensive support and improvement if these schools have not increased the performance of all student subgroups to exceed the level of performance of the lowest performing 5 percent of Title I schools overall after three years of additional targeted support.
-These schools will first be identified for comprehensive support and improvement beginning with school year 2023-2024.
+The OPI will identify such schools for comprehensive support and improvement if these schools have not increased the performance of all student subgroups to exceed the level of performance of the lowest performing five percent of Title I schools overall after three years of additional targeted support.
+These schools will first be identified for comprehensive support and improvement beginning with school year 2021-2022.

-g.
+d.
 Frequency of Identification.
 Provide, for each type of school identified for comprehensive support and improvement, the frequency with which the State will, thereafter, identify such schools.
 Note that these schools must be identified at least once every three years.

-Every three years, the OPI will identify schools for comprehensive support and improvement, beginning with the 2018-2019 school year.
-The OPI will use data from the 2016-2017 school year in order to notify schools during the spring of 2018.
+Every three years, the OPI will identify schools for comprehensive support and improvement beginning with the 2018-2019 school year.

-Timeline for Targeted Support and Improvement (TSI), including consistently underperforming subgroups and Comprehensive Support and Improvement (CSI)
+Timeline for TSI, including consistently underperforming subgroups and CSI